An Album Accompaniment

 Chapter 5: Restitution

-Having over turned the sirens reign Amatera and Ninjen make their way to Songkran, a city under water.
+Having over turned the sirens reign; Amatera and Ninjen make their way to Songkran, a city under water.
 Here they rebuild.
+Ajna, now the captain of the ship, sails the world with the siren safely kept imprisoned.
 Ninjen now a shaman helping with wisdom and healing.
 Amatera, now a wanderer, still slightly lost in his grief, places on the mask of his people and devotes is life to helping those in need.

 Dedication: Clouds as Mountains